zakaur-rahman/Weather/README.md

 9. **Testing and Development:**
    Test your Weather App by entering different locations and checking if the weather information is displayed correctly.
 Make necessary adjustments to the UI and functionality as needed.

-Remember that this is a simplified guide, and actual implementation might involve additional steps or considerations based on your project's specific requirements and design.